-- b) a minor is not required by either the University or CLAS - c) GEO6938 is a generic number subject to change - d) Be sure ALL GEO6938 Special Topics courses have actual titles - e) For a list of all "on the books" courses offered by our department in AY 2019-2020, see http://gradcatalog.ufl.edu/content.php?catoid=12&navoid=2636 - f) If you had any requirements waived due to already having fulfilled course requirements (e.g. stats etc.) you must make up the required number of credit hours with other, additional GEO, GIS, GEA, MET courses from the Geography program.
+- b) a minor is not required by either the University or CLAS - c) GEO6938 is a generic number subject to change - d) Be sure ALL GEO6938 Special Topics courses have actual titles - e) For a list of all "on the books" courses offered by our department in the current year, see http://gradcatalog.ufl.edu/content.php?catoid=12&navoid=2636 - f) If you had any requirements waived due to already having fulfilled course requirements, you must make up the required number of credit hours with other additional GEO, GIS, GEA, MET courses from the Geography program. - g) If the focus area seminar requirement was completed during a MA/MS in UF Geography, it can be counted towards the seminar requirement for the PhD.